 That first time you visit the Big Apple should be forever memorable, regardless of your age.
-It requires the exact combination of classic NYC attractions mixed with unique and interesting sights, sounds, and tastes.
+It requires the exact combination of classic NYC, New York attractions mixed with unique and interesting sights, sounds, and tastes.
 You want to leave a little room for happening upon something unexpected, but come with a plan to explore and indulge.

 That’s what you’ll find in our post here about the best things to do in NYC with kids.
 My husband grew up just over the river in New Jersey, and we’ve been together a hand full of times…but when you bring the kids, everything changes…and the magic truly begins!

 By the way, coming from JFK??
 I love this piece about the best (and cheapest) ways to get to or from JFK to Penn Station.